DEIS-Tools/DEIS-MCC/usage/CHEAT-SHEET.md

 /usr/bin/time -f "@@@%e,%M@@@" echo "hello timing" &> filename
 ```

-You can conviniently pick this up with grep as follows:
+You can conveniently pick this up with grep as follows:

 ``` bash
 grep -oP "(?<=@@@).*(?=@@@)" filename